mystborn/sso_string/string_format_cstr.md

 | format | const | A c-string that contains the text and format specifiers to be written. |
 | ... | ... | The format specifier values. |

-**Returns:** @return result if the argument was non-null.
+**Returns:** result if the argument was non-null.
 Otherwise a newly allocated string that contains the format result.
 NULL on error.